How to Navigate the Ethics of AI

 For more interviews on how small, independent businesses make the world a better place see Impact Reports

-Building communities based on stopping the hurt and spreading kindness
+Building communities by stopping the hurt and spreading kindness

 Building a network of communities based on kindness